chaoss/website/CHAOSScon/2023NA/event-location-time.md

 ### Live Streaming

-This CHAOSScon will not be live streamed.
+CHAOSScon will be streamed via the Linux Foundation streaming platform

 ### Registration